- June 16, 2021

 We have some basics about rotations as a foundation now let’s look at the ways the market can react to levels of support and resistance.

-At this point, the market can continue up and form a reasonable bounce or it can continue to move lower but at the same time be moving back and forth by a handful of ticks each time it does.
+From here, the market can continue up and form a reasonable bounce or it can continue to move lower but at the same time be moving back and forth by a handful of ticks each time it does.
+That certainly can make trading very difficult as price churns.

 At this point, it’s a little bit premature to make assumptions based on the information the market is giving you.
-Far too much is possible at this point.
+Too much can happen from here.

 Once the market has moved a full rotation however, the chances of it pulling back to the level and then at least attempting a secondary push in the same direction, are much higher.